use-ink/ink-docs/versioned_docs/version-5.x/faq/faq.md

 be SCALE-encodable ‒ i.e. it needs to implement either `scale::Encode`, `scale::Decode`, or both.
 This affects e.g. data you want to return to a caller, data that you want to take as input, or data you want to store on-chain.

+ink! re-exports these traits and provides a useful macro `#[ink::scale_derive(Encode, Decode, TypeInfo)]` that allows to derive them in a concise way.

 A common error you might get when a necessary SCALE trait is not implemented for a data structure could be along the lines of `the trait "WrapperTypeEncode"